 A watch demagnetizer can easily be ordered online (such as this one from Amazon) These devices are compact and relatively easy to use, they can also demagnetize tools.

 If you’re unsure how to use the watch demagnetizer, there are also many YouTube tutorial videos that can walk you through the whole process.
 Here’s a great 3-minute walkthrough showing the steps using the simple demagnetizer shown above.
+There are also many devices available on eBay.

 You can also use an old TV in demagnetizing a watch.
 According to this article, an old CRT television monitor (a computer monitor works as well) could solve the problem, as these have a degauss function used to remove the electrons that cause distorted images on the TV screen.